guibafica/pass.in_reactJS/README.md

 ## Used Techs

-- Vite:
+- Vite: A modern, fast, and lightweight build tool and development server for front-end web projects.
-- Lucide:
+- Lucide: Icon library designed to provide a flexible and customizable set of icons for web applications.
-- Faker JS:
+- Faker JS: A popular JavaScript library used for generating fake data for testing and development purposes
-- Dayjs:
+- Dayjs: A lightweight JavaScript library designed for parsing, validating, manipulating, and formatting dates and times.

 # Author